Honorary Advisory Board

 Mark Runacres

-Senior Visiting Fellow at The Energy and Resources Institute (TERI), New Delhi and Former Minister and Deputy High Commissioner, British High Commission, India
+Senior Visiting Fellow, TERI New Delhi — Former Minister and Deputy High Commissioner, British High Commission, India

 Mark worked primarily in the renewable energy and carbon finance space, both in non-profit, primarily with The Energy and Resources Institute (TERI), New Delhi, at the invitation of Dr. R. K. Pachauri.